AymaneM21/Atelier1_BlockChain/README.md

-# Atelier1_BlockChain
+# Lab1_BlockChain

-Ce dépôt contient des implémentations de deux concepts fondamentaux de la technologie blockchain : l'Arbre de Merkle et la Preuve de Travail.
-Ces exercices sont codés en Python et incluent des démonstrations pratiques pour montrer comment ces concepts fonctionnent.
+This repository contains implementations of two fundamental concepts in blockchain technology: the Merkle Tree and Proof of Work.
+These exercises are coded in Python and include demonstrations of how these concepts work with practical examples.

 **Université Abdelmalek Essaadi**
 - Faculté des Sciences et Techniques de Tanger
 - Département Génie Informatique
-- Master : AISD
+- Master : AIDS
 - Pr.
 Ikram Ben abdel ouahab